-- 5.1 Over the period of this strategy we intend to deliver the following actions: - Action 1 Deliver and support cycling initiatives which support health, safety and sustainability, e.g. cycling training - Action 2 Develop a network of routes suitable for everyday cycling, designed in line with good practice - Action 3 Improve connectivity between cycling and other forms of transport, making it easier to cycle as part of a longer journey - Action 4 Use digital information to improve the operation of our highway network and support cycling and walking and associated communication - Action 5 Design cycling into our highways and infrastructure investment and regeneration projects
+- 5.1 Over the period of this strategy we intend to deliver the following actions: - Action 1 Deliver and support cycling initiatives which support health, safety and sustainability, e.g. cycling training - Action 2 Develop a network of routes suitable for everyday cycling, designed in line with good practice - Action 3 Improve connectivity between cycling and other forms of transport, making it easier to cycle as part of a longer journey - Action 4 Use digital information to improve the operation of our highway network and support cycling and walking (e.g. improving co-ordination of traffic signals and travel time monitoring) - Action 5 Design cycling into our highways and infrastructure investment and regeneration projects